apcl-research/human_attention_localize_c_bugs/README.md

 8. Open iTrace core; minimize command prompt that opens
 9. In Eclipse, in the iTrace plugin window, click "Connect to Core"
 10. Create folders to save iTrace data.
 It is important to create a new folder for each task because the mouse click data from iTrace saves to the same file name every time.
+11. Open OBS and ensure iTrace-Recorder.py is loaded in the scripts.
 </details>

 ## 3.3 Session with Participant